745764716/hellowworld/ICLR Rebuttbal.md

 Assumption 2 made here aims to reduce the complexity of the exponential family distribution.
 While it is possible to parameterize the exponential family distribution in a more complicated manner, our proposed simple version already performs best on a wide range of datasets and settings.

 [a] Detecting Out-of-distribution Data through In-distribution Class Prior.
 ICML 2023

+Q3: theoretical justification on the proposed method

+A3:

 #### Reviewer MqR8
 We thank reviewer MqR8 for your valuable comments and we have updated the submission accordingly.
 Please kindly find the detailed responses below.